TrevorDeyo/DeyoBot/README.md

 ## 🛡️ Bot Permissions

-Make sure the bot has the following permissions in your server:
+Make sure the bot has administrator or the following permissions in your server:

 - Manage Channels
 - Move Members